proofit404/dependencies/docs/why.md

 2. **Your system becomes really configurable.** You can **inject** pretty much any implementation without changing high-level code.

-But there one unfortunate consequence of this style
+Unfortunately, there one unfortunate consequence of this style

 1. **It is too much boilerplate on the initiation stage.**